panrg/questions/draft-irtf-panrg-questions.md

 requirements are met through new path selection and property dissemination mechanisms.

-The incentives for network operators and equipment vendors to do provide  be made clear, in terms of a plan to transition {{?RFC8170}} an internetwork to path-aware operation, one network and facility at a time.
+The incentives for network operators and equipment vendors need to be made clear, in terms of a plan to transition {{?RFC8170}} an internetwork to path-aware operation, one network and facility at a time.
+This plan to transition must also take into account that the dynamics of path aware networking early in this transition (when few endpoints and flows in the Internet use path selection) may be different than those later in the transition.

-The eighth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking?
+The eighth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking, and how can the transition from current ("path-oblivious") to path-aware networking be managed?

 # Acknowledgments

-Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, Lee Howard, and Mohamed Boucadair for discussions leading to questions in this document, and for feedback on the document itself.
+Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, Lee Howard, Mohamed Boucadair, and Thorben Krueger for discussions leading to questions in this document, and for feedback on the document itself.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed